Reviews You Can Rely On

 ProductBassMid-RangeTreble

-The midrange (500hz to 2kHz) frequencies leave much to be desired.
+The midrange frequencies leave much to be desired.
 Tracks like “None of Your Concern” by Jhene Aiko feel hollow, lacking the depth and texture that well-produced mids can provide.
 Dull is a good way to describe them; human voices, which are mid-heavy, feel blunted and colorless.
-Furthermore, the subpar mids often feel overshadowed by the bloated bass, giving an unbalanced feel.
+Furthermore, the subpar mids often feel overshadowed by the bloated bass, resulting in an unbalanced sound.
 This is a letdown for listeners who appreciate strong vocals and instruments in this frequency range.

 soundcore space one - we used a curated playlist designed to push the limits of all the...

-Treble (2kHz+) performance on these headphones is pretty abysmal.
-Low-end treble (2kHz to 2500kHz) blurily melts into the already muddy upper mids (1kHz to 2kHz).
-Vocals feel awkwardly pushed around by these headphones' inability to handle them accurately.
+The treble performance on these headphones is pretty abysmal.
+The low-end treble blurs into the already muddy upper mids, and vocals feel awkwardly pushed around by these headphones' inability to handle them accurately.
 Songs like “Mushaboom” by Feist lose their brightness and clarity, as the high-end feels disappointingly muted.
-While the treble never becomes shrill or harsh, it lacks the detail and sparkle that brings music to life, especially in genres with high-pitched instruments or vocals.
+While the treble never becomes shrill or harsh, it lacks the detail and sparkle that bring music to life, especially in genres with high-pitched instruments or vocals.
 What's worse is that these headphones elevate this poor treble performance nearly as high as the booming bass, leading to a nauseating push and pull of the listener's attention toward poor-quality audio on both ends of the spectrum.

-Ultimately, these headphones are heavily focused on bloated bass, making them unsuitable for anyone seeking a more balanced, detailed listening experience.
+Ultimately, these headphones are heavily focused on bloated bass, making them unsuitable for those seeking a more balanced and detailed listening experience.
 The lack of clarity in the mids and treble further emphasizes this imbalance.

 The Space One's frequency response showed that they follow our GearLab House Curve somewhat in the bass and midrange, but the treble is higher than we prefer.
-Our curve analysis shows they produce noise at the frequencies we'd expect compared to our real-world impressions.
+Our curve analysis indicates that they produce noise at the frequencies we'd expect, consistent with our real-world impressions.

 The takeaway is that the bass is heavily emphasized.
 At the same time, the dull mids are muted, and overpowering highs struggle to match the clarity and balance we seek.
 If these suit anyone (which we don't think they would), they'd be listeners who prioritize boomy bass over balance and clarity across the frequency range.